-The module must return AuthStatus.SEND\CONTINUE if the response dialog is to continue.
+The module must return AuthStatus.SEND_CONTINUE if the response dialog is to continue.
 This status value is used to inform the calling runtime that, to successfully complete the response processing, it must be capable of continuing the message dialog by processing at least one additional request/response exchange (after having sent the response message returned in messageInfo).
 The module must have established (in messageInfo) a response message that will cause the client to continue the response processing (that is, retry the request).
 For the response processing to be successfully completed, the runtime must send the response message returned by the module.

-3.8.3.3. secureResponse Processing
+3.9.3.3. secureResponse Processing

-The return value and AuthException semantics of secureResponse are as defined in Section 3.8.3.2.
+The return value and AuthException semantics of secureResponse are as defined in Section 3.9.3.2.
 This profile places no requirements on authentication modules with respect to interpreting responsePolicy values.

-3.8.3.4.
-Forwards and Includes by Server Authentication Modules authentication modules within their processing of validateRequest.
+3.9.3.4.
+Forwards and Includes by Server Authentication Modules

+The message processing runtime must support the acquisition and use of RequestDispatcher objects by authentication modules within their processing of validateRequest.
 Under the constraints defined by RequestDispatcher, authentication modules must be able to forward and include using the request and response objects passed in MessageInfo.
 In particular, an authentication module must be able to acquire a RequestDispatcher from the request obtained from MessageInfo, and uses it to forward the request (and response) to a login form.
 Authentication modules should catch and rethrow as an AuthException any exception thrown by these methods.